 Janet Levinger, Social Impact Leader

 I want to create opportunity through engagement, advocacy, and philanthropy.
-I support organizations and people who live these issues.
+I support and consult with organizations, boards, and people who live these issues.
 I advocate for systemic and structural changes.
 I connect people who can catalyze each other.
 I try not to tell experts how to do things when they know better.
 But I will share my expertise when it will help.

 I have served on 16 boards over the past 25 years.
 I have been board chair of five of them.